Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Fresno State has combined with its opponents to put up more than 51 points in seven of 12 games this season.
+- Fresno State has combined with its opponents to score more than 51.5 points in six of 12 games this season.

+- UTEP and its opponents have combined to score more than 51.5 points in five of 11 games this season.

+- Saturday's total is 7.3 points lower than the two team's combined 58.8 points per game average.

-- The two teams combine to average 58.8 points per game, 7.8 more than the over/under in this contest.
+- This contest's over/under is 6.4 points more than the 45.1 these two squads combine to allow per game this season.

-- The 45.1 combined points per game that these two squads have allowed this season are 5.9 fewer than the 51 over/under in this contest.

-- Bulldogs games this season feature an average total of 58.2 points, a number 7.2 points higher than Saturday's over/under.
+- The Bulldogs and their opponents have scored an average of 58.2 points per game in 2021, 6.7 more than Saturday's total.

-- The 52 PPG average total in Miners games this season is one point more than this game's over/under.
+- The 52 PPG average total in Miners games this season is 0.5 points more than this game's over/under.

 Fresno State Stats and Trends

+- In Fresno State's 12 games this year, it has eight wins against the spread.

-- The Bulldogs are 3-1 ATS when favored by 11.5 points or more this season.
+- This season, the Bulldogs have an against the spread record of 3-1 in their four games as a favorite of 11.5 points or more.

-- Fresno State's games this year have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Fresno State has gone over the point total in 41.7% of its opportunities this year (five times in 12 games with a set point total).

-- When Fresno State puts up more than 24.8 points, it is 6-2 against the spread and 8-0 overall.
+- When Fresno State scores more than 24.8 points, it is 6-2 against the spread and 8-0 overall.

-- When Fresno State totals over 338.9 yards, the team is 7-4 against the spread and 8-3 overall.
+- Fresno State is 7-4 against the spread and 8-3 overall when the team churns out over 338.9 yards.

 - The Bulldogs have turned the ball over eight more times (22 total) than the Miners have forced a turnover (14) this season.